0phoff/pgpd/_sources/notes/01-start.rst.txt

    2  40.0  50.0 NaN
    2  50.0  60.0 NaN

-Finally, PyGEOS also has some binary functions, which work on 2 different sets of geometries.
+Finally, Shapely also has some binary functions, which work on 2 different sets of geometries.
 These functions are also made available on Series, but work slightly differently.
 We added a `manner` argument, which can be one of 3 different values: *keep*, *align*, *expand*.
 This argument dictates how the 2 sets of geometries are transformed before running the binary function: